supamii/QttpServer/README.md

 There is a considerable amount of work to support C++1y with MSVC 2015 since the Qt installer does not yet support it.
 We'll first need to install Qt with MSVC 2013 for QtCreator, [download sources](http://doc.qt.io/qt-5/windows-building.html), and finally build Qt5 against MSVC 2015.

 #### Building Qt from source
-1. Download source zip (didn't bother with git, but beware zip is massive so don't use default windows extractor - I used cygwin's unzip or even jar to extract)
+1. Download source zip - I didn't bother with Qt's Git components
-2. Extract to C:\qt-5.5.0
+2. Extract to `C:\qt-5.5.0` - beware, zip is massive so don't use default windows extractor.
+I used cygwin's unzip or jar to extract contents
 3. Create file `c:\qt-5.5.0\qt5vars.cmd`.
 See below
-   I didn't bother specifying an arch value in qt5vars.cmd.
+   I didn't specify an arch value in qt5vars.cmd since MSVC2015 is x86 anyway (Strange, I know).
 Also make sure to add python and perl to the PATH.
-Finally and most importantly make to update QMAKESPEC to `win32-msvc2015`
+Lastly and most importantly make to update QMAKESPEC to `win32-msvc2015`

     ```batch
     REM Set up \Microsoft Visual Studio 2013, where <arch> is \c amd64, \c x86, etc.